Day 1: Australia – – Seoul

 Day 4: Seoul – Mt Seorak (B)

-This morning we leave Seoul for the Seoraksan National Park.
-Enroute we visit Sokcho Fishing village.
-The residents of the village consist mainly of refugees originally hailing from Hamgyeong Province in North Korea who escaped south during the Korean War.
+This morning we will head to Seoraksan National Park in which we pass through Sokcho Fishing village.
+The residents of the village consist of mainly migrants originally from Hamgyeong Provice in North Korea who escaped south during the Korean War.
 The village is now famous for its seafood and cuisine.
-After, we continue to the Mt Seorak region.
-Designated a UNESCO Biosphere Preservation District in 1982 due to the many rare species found in the national park, Mount Seoraksan National Park is Korea’s most famous national park.
-Tour Shinheungsa Temple and take the cable car to Gweongeumseong Fortress to experience the beautiful natural landscapes on offer.
+After, we continue to Mt Seorak region which is a UNESCO Biosphere Preservation District since 1982 and houses various rare species of flora and fauna.
+Mount Seoraksan National park is Korea’s most famous national park.
+After that, we will take a tour to Shinheungsa Temple where we will take the cable car to Gweongeumseong Fortress to see the castle ruins and the spectacular views of the mountains and land within Seoraksan National Park.

 Day 5: Mt Seorak – Andong – Gyeongju (B)

 Today we explore the many archaeological sites and temples of this ancient city.
 We begin, by visiting the Cheomseongdae Astronomical Observatory, constructed during the reign of Queen Seon-deok (632-647A.D).
 After, visit the Royal Tumuli Park, scattered with unique earthen mounds which are tombs of kings and nobles.
-Enjoy Gyeongju National Museum, home to many Silla Kingdom relics.
-Visit both the Bulguksa Temple and Seokguram Grotto Temple both UNESCO sites, both dating back to 700 A.D and considered a national treasure.
+We will then visit Gyeongju National Museum, home to many Silla kingdom stone relics.
+Visit both Bulguksa Temple and Seokguram Grotto which are UNESCO sites dating back to 700 A.D and are Buddhist stone temples that feature cultural relics such as pagodas, bridges and Buddhist figures.

 Day 8: Busan – – Fukuoka (B)

 Today, we board the ‘Beetle’ high-speed ferry to Japan.
 The journey takes approximately 3 hours across the Sea of Japan.
-The ferry is an ultra-modern Hydrofoil making the trip fast and smooth.
+The ferry is an ultra-modern hydrofoil making the trip fast and smooth.
 Welcome to Japan!
-On arrival you will be transferred to your hotel in Fukuoka.
-The rest of the day is then free at leisure in Fukuoka.
+On arrival, please take a taxi to your hotel in Fukuoka.
+Please keep the receipt and we will refund your taxi fee.
+The rest of the day is then free to enjoy at your own leisure in Fukuoka.

 Day 9: Fukuoka – – Hiroshima (B)

-Today, we leave the south of Japan and begin our trip north to the city of Hiroshima.
+Today, please make your own way to the city of Hiroshima (we have sent the train tickets and the instructions to Hiroshima to the Fukuoka hotel you will stay).
 Largely destroyed when the first atomic bomb was dropped over Hiroshima on August 6, 1945, the city became known worldwide for this unenviable distinction.
 On arrival the rest of the day is at leisure to explore at your own pace.

 Day 10: Hiroshima – Himeji – Osaka (B)